 A native of Lanham, MD, Courtney Hobson has a B.S. degree in History and Government from Bowie State University and received her M.A. in Historical Studies from UMBC.
 Previously, she was the Program Assistant for Maryland History Day, Chautauqua, and Veterans’ Programs at Maryland Humanities.
 Ms. Hobson has also worked in educational and administrative capacities for museum consultants and small historical organizations.
 Additionally, she is a freelance research consultant, trivia wiz, and frequent contributor to Wikipedia.

 Priscilla (La) Atwater is a native of Catonsville, MD.
 She came to UMBC after working for ten years at the business she started with her husband, Atwater’s.
 Her professional life includes owning an upholstery business and opening several restaurants in Minneapolis-St. Paul and Baltimore but her favorite job has been raising three successful daughters.

 Rebecca Adelman, Associate Professor, Media and Communications Studies

-Theo Gonzalves, Associate Professor and Chair, American Studies
+Theo Gonzalves, Associate Professor, American Studies

 Viviana MacManus, Assistant Professor, Gender and Women’s Studies